 ICAI to set up Sustainability Accounting Standards Board

-The Institute of Chartered Accountants of India (ICAI) has more than three lakh members.
+The Institute of Chartered Accountants of India (ICAI) has more than 3 lakh members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)